logicalgraphs/CryptoCoin/README.md

 * build predictive model based off of recommendations
 * download FCAS scores: ... once we have cmc_id-to-flipside_crypto_uuid mapping
   * map FCAS coin uuids to cmc_ids

-* create a portfolio: positions held, money invested, current value: IN PROGRESS
-* create a transaction history (you know, for tax purposes): IN PROGRESS

 * get FCAS data for monitored coins